 Like any other therapeutical substances, certain herbs can cause side effects.
-Others can even be toxic or even lethal to some animals when used inappropriately.
+Others can be toxic or even lethal to some animals when used inappropriately.

-However, having said that, herbs are generally less likely to cause the type of nasty side effects caused by conventional medications.
+But having said that, herbs are generally less likely to cause the type of nasty side effects caused by conventional medications.

 The following unsafe herbs are potentially dangerous for use in animals and care should be exercised when using them:

 The essential oil of pennyroyal is extremely concentrated and, to be on the safe side, should not be used on dogs and cats, especially if they are pregnant.

 Undiluted tea tree essential oil is VERY toxic to cats and small dogs.
 (In fact, cats are extremely sensitive to essential oils and it is better not to use essential oils on cats.)